Xeronaus/Xeronaus/README.md

 ## Hello There 👋
 I'm Xeronaus Finezero, and that's not my real name 👀

+> Also don't ask.
+That is suspicious.
+Yes, I can be quite skeptical.

 ## About Me 🧻
-I'm a guy ♂️ from Indonesia 🇮🇩 and I'm going to write some extra words just to make the sentence longer ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯
+I'm a guy ♂️ from Indonesia 🇮🇩

+I'm going to write some extra words just to make a "real" sentence ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

+I like STEM (science, technology, engineering, and mathematics)

+My favorite games are [Minecraft](https://www.minecraft.net), [Mindustry](https://mindustrygame.github.io), [Terraria](https://terraria.org), [BTD6](https://ninjakiwi.com/Games/Mobile/Bloons-TD-6.html), and [Infinitode 2](https://infinitode.prineside.com).

 ## Links 🔗
 These are my links 🚩